TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Using different URLs we successfully logged onto osTicket as an admin and a local host and completed creating a ticket enviroment simulation (Step-26)
+Using different URLs we successfully logged onto osTicket as "an admin" and "a local host" and completed creating a ticketing-enviroment simulation (Step-26)
 </p>